|

 8. Intervention

-by governments will be required, because the economic and
+by governments will be required, because the economic andsocial implications of oil peaking would otherwise be chaotic.

 The